-At the State Level, New York State is in the first year of the four (4) year Statewide Transportation Improvement Program (STIP).
+At the State Level, New York State is in the second year of the four (4) year Statewide Transportation Improvement Program (STIP).
 The STIP is a list of all projects, or project phases in New York State proposed for Federal funding scheduled to begin for Federal Fiscal Years (FFY 2020- 2023) or between October 1, 2019 and September 30, 2023.
-The City of Auburn currently has 4 capital improvement projects on the four year STIP, of which only two (2) projects have been obligated (authorization for a master agreement).
+The City of Auburn currently has 4 capital improvement projects on the four year STIP, of which three (3) projects have been obligated (authorization for a master agreement).

 At the Federal Level, highway funds are authorized by Congress to assist States in providing for construction, reconstruction, and improvement of highways and bridges on eligible Federal-Aid highway routes and for other special purpose programs and projects.
 On December 4, 2015, Congress enacted the FAST Act- Fixing America's Surface Transportation (P.L.
 114-94) that will provide over \$305 billion for Federal Fiscal Years 2016 thru 2020 towards surface transportation projects.
+In 2020 Congress passed a one-year extension of the FAST Act lasting through September 30, 2021.